 The shift to electric cars is picking up.
 And automakers are now equipping electric cars with sensors to collect data and relay information on performance back to dealerships.
 Car dealerships can also get in touch with drivers and ask them to act on given alerts.
 Fleet managers are using the information to plan maintenance service.

 Predictive Maintenance in Aviation

 The aviation industry is often credited with pioneering predictive maintenance.
 The industry uses predictive maintenance to not only reduce maintenance-related flight delays and cancellations but also to improve aircraft health.
 Obviously, such maintenance helps to prevent devastating accidents.

 Ever since the 2010 Deepwater Horizon oil spill disaster, the oil and gas industry has taken a more proactive approach to safety.
 Perhaps no industry needs PdM more than this one because of the high level of risk and exposure.
 Anticipating failure and taking care of it not only helps prevent disastrous accidents but also optimizes machinery and saves costs.
 Royal Dutch Shell, BP, and ExxonMobil are the more notable oil companies using predictive maintenance.

 Predictive Maintenance in Medicine

-Did you know that remote monitoring equipment can anticipate potential failures in CT-tubes?
+Did you know that remote monitoring equipment can anticipate potential failures in CT tubes?
 Such predictive maintenance measures are slowly being implemented in the medical industry.
-Additionally, hospitals cannot fully rely on human labor to ensure optimal functioning of equipment because they require advanced skills and there’s insufficient human labor to sustain the entire industry.
+Additionally, hospitals cannot fully rely on human labor to ensure optimal functioning of equipment because it requires advanced skills, and there’s insufficient human labor to sustain the entire industry.
 Signs of impending equipment failure must be detected early enough and maintenance scheduled before the systems break down to save lives and reduce downtime.
 This is one area that IoT and predictive maintenance have greatly improved and has cut back on warranty claims to equipment manufacturers.